-We will continue to apply our conservative views to all aspects of banking fundamentals with a strong focus on prudent lending.
-We look forward to celebrating our 39th anniversary and having another successful year in 2021 under challenging conditions.
+We will continue to apply our conservative views to all aspects of banking fundamentals with an increased focus on prudent lending and credit quality.
+We look forward to celebrating our 40th anniversary and having another successful year in 2022 under challenging conditions.